International Trust Company Building

 The International Trust Company Building is an historic office building at 39-47 Milk Street in Boston, Massachusetts.
-The nine-story masonry-clad building was built in 1892–93 to a design by William Gibbons Preston.
+The nine-story masonry-clad building was built in 1892–93 to a design by William Gibbons Preston, a prominent local architect.
 It is an early Boston example of the Beaux Arts style, and is structurally an early prototype of the use of skeleton framing.
-It was enlarged in 1906, to a design by Woodbury & Leighton.
-It was connected by internal connections to the adjacent Compton Building in 1961, when the two buildings were under common ownership.

-The building was designated a Boston Landmark by the Boston Landmarks Commission in 1978.
-The building was listed on the National Register of Historic Places in 1979.
+The building was designated a Boston Landmark by the Boston Landmarks Commission in 1978, and was listed on the National Register of Historic Places in 1979.